scaleoutsean/sfc/README.md

 HCI Collector suffered from excessive gathering of metrics in terms of both frequency and scope.
 That caused a variety of problems, perhaps not easy to notice, but still problems:

-- Slow recovery after MVIP failover
+- Slow recovery after MVIP fail-over
 - High load on the SolidFire API endpoint
 - Fast metrics database growth